SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 #>

-# CONCLUSION: All files created AFTER File Integrity disabled on the root have their integrity DISABLED (Y)
+**CONCLUSION: All files created AFTER File Integrity disabled on the root have their integrity DISABLED All files created BEFORE file integrity disabled will have their integritythat remain ENABLED**